hackocopter/JD385_Documentation/Quad Firmware Flashing/Readme.md

 ### Requirements ###

-Since the controller only has 16kb of flash, it is fully supported by the free evaluation version of Keil µVision.
-You can find µVision 5 here:
+Since the controller only has 16kb of flash, it is fully supported by the free evaluation version of Keil µVision/MDK-ARM.
+You can find it here:

 https://www.keil.com/demo/eval/arm.htm